 In Key Stage 2 children learn about people and important events and developments from recent and more distant times in the locality, in Britain and in other parts of the world.
 Children will learn about historical enquiry by looking at as many real sources as possible and by recreating events from the past.

 Geography is concerned with the study of places, the human and physical processes that shape them and the people who live in them.
-In the Early Years, children learn about their immediate environment and how to read and draw simple maps using invented and conventional symbols.
+In the earlier years, children learn about their immediate environment and how to read and draw simple maps using invented and conventional symbols.

 In Key Stage 2, the children develop this knowledge into a wider area and study transport, weather and landscapes, both in their local area and in many other countries.